vikashvs36/angular-tutorial/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Created project

+    > ng new angular
+    Would you like to add Angular routing (Y/N)?
+Y Which stylesheet format would you like to use?
+SASS

+## To Run the project

+    > cd project_name
+    > ng serve